Nonseparable Symplectic Neural Networks: Modeling vortex dynamics of multi-particle system

-We can still adopt the method mentioned in last section to learn the Hamiltonian when there are less particles.
-However, consider a system with $N\gg 2$ particles.
-The cost to collect training data from all $N$ particles may be high, and the training process may be time inefficient.
-Thus, instead of collecting information from all $N$ particles to train our model, we only use data collected from two bodies as training data to make prediction of the dynamics of $N$ particles.
+By including the given particle strengths $\Gamma_j$ in Algorithm \ref{alg:int_net}, we can still adopt the method mentioned above to learn the Hamiltonian in (\ref{eq:Hp}) when there are fewer particles.
+However, considering a system with $N_v\gg 2$ particles, the cost to collect training data from all $N_v$ particles might be high, and the training process can be time-consuming.
+Thus, instead of collecting information from all $N_v$ particles to train our model, we only use data collected from two bodies as training data to make predictions of the dynamics of $N_v$ particles.